matthewmueller/rfcs/text/0000-ts-client-nested-api.md

 # Unresolved questions

 - [ ] Is the proposed API even possible to implement in TS?
 The best approach seems to be a combination of conditional types and code generation.
-- [ ] Should we use `true` as a token in the query API or can we find a better/different approach?
+- [ ] Should we use `true` as a token in the query API, the string array syntax or can we find a better/different approach?
 - [ ] Should we call the API `$nested` or can we find a better name?
 - [ ] Should we introduce a special `$depth` feature for recursive relations?